mohit-anand21/8-Weeks-SQL-Challenge/Case Study 1/readme.md

 ## WEEK 1 - Danny's Dinner

 This challenge needs us to determine customer movements with 10 different questions.
 You may find my approaches to these challenges below.
 But first let's summarize the challenge description.
-And you may find the source here in this [link](https://8weeksqlchallenge.com/case-study-1/).
+You can find the link to the challenge [here](https://8weeksqlchallenge.com/case-study-1/).

 ## Challenge Description